ras52/bootstrap/stage-2/README.txt

 allowed.
 When a label appears as an argument to a mnemonic, it is always treated as a 32-bit pcrel offset.
 This is correct for JMP, Jcc and CALL, but wrong when trying to locate data complied into the program.
-There is a .hex_bytes directive that takes a stream of hexadecimal octets; it is useful for including data into the object file, or manually assembling an unsupported instruction.
+There is a .hex directive that takes a stream of hexadecimal octets (without their '0x' prefix); it is useful for including data into the object file, or manually assembling an unsupported instruction.

 The assembler uses AT&T syntax, as that is the de facto standard in the Unix environment.
 This introduces some complications into the